-Our business of delivering packages helps fulfill our mandate of fostering independence amongst people with disabilities through employment.
+Our business of delivering packages helps fulfill our mandate of fostering independence amongst people with developmental disabilities through employment.
 While Good Foot Delivery has been successful in providing quality work opportunities for individuals with disabilities, the revenue generated does not fully support the costs of operation.
 Along with providing employment, Good Foot offers work and skills training that is paced to be sensitive to employees with little or no experience.

 Also, people with disabilities are more likely to feel socially excluded so we aim to offer programs and tools that support social inclusion for our employees.
-These include lunch programs, cell phones, financial literacy training, yoga classes and a social club.
+These include lunch programs, cell phones, workshops and a social club.
 In order to provide this support programs, Good Foot relies on donations and grants from individuals, corporations and foundations.

 An investment in GoodFoot is an investment in the economic well-being of our community.
 A 2013 social impact study conducted by the University of Toronto’s Social Economy Centre found that every $1 invested in GoodFoot generated $2.36 in social value (SROI) – a measurement of social, economic and environmental impact.